 Conditions for participation

-One important condition is that the experiment be an integral part of the student’s syllabus.
-This can be achieved through a Bachelor’s, Master’s or PhD thesis, a research programme, or any form of project supported by the applicant’s university.
+One important condition is that the experiment be an integral part of students’ syllabi.
+This can be achieved through bachelor, master or PhD theses, a research programme or any form of project supported by the applicant’s university.

 The proposals submitted by the student teams will be evaluated based on the fulfilment of all the required steps.
 Please read the how to apply page carefully.

 The teams will have to be supported by one of their professors or academic supervisors, whose role will be to supervise the work of the students.
 This person must belong to the same institution of at least one of the students, is expected to endorse the entire application and development process of the team and will bear responsibility for the experiment.
 If the team does not have a PhD student in it, the endorsing professor must also attend the entire experiment campaign.

 At the moment of application, the endorsing professor will have to provide ESA's Education Office with a Letter of Endorsement.

 Additionally, the European Low Gravity Research Association (ELGRA) will offer the selected teamthe possibility to benefit from the support of a mentor from an European scientist highly experienced in gravity-related research.

 The objective of the ELGRA mentors' relationships with the students is to bring some support to the team and to advise them during their experiment rack development.
 The mentors will primarily focus on the scientific aspects of the projects.

 The ELGRA mentor will follow the evolution of the team’s participation until the end of the programme, including the post-campaign activities.
 He/she will be offered the possibility to visit the institution of the student team and will be encouraged to co-author the papers related to this project.